wazuh/wazuh-documentation/source/docker-listener/use_cases.rst

 Use Cases
 =========

-This wodle only needs that Docker service is running for monitoring container events.
-When you interact with containers, alerts will be generated.
+This wodle only needs that Docker service is running on the Docker server for monitoring container events.
+When you interact with containers, alerts will be generated and reported to Wazuh manager.